VitexSoftware/php-vitexsoftware-rbczpremiumapi/docs/Api/GetAccountBalanceApi.md

 Get balance for given accounts.
+The number of requests is limited to 10 per client per second and 5000  per client per day.
+The consumer must be able to handle HTTP status  429 (too many requests) in case of exceeding these limits.

 ### Example